AnggaR96s/Reforestation/README.md

-## So a duck walks into a pharmacy and says “Give me some chap-stick… and put it on my bill”
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.